- Create a group access token using UI

 - Select Add new token.

-- Enter a name.
+- In Token name, enter a name.
 The token name is visible to any user with permissions to view the group.

-- Enter an expiry date for the token:
+- In Expiration date, enter an expiry date for the token:

 - The token expires on that date at midnight UTC.
 A token with the expiration date of 2024-01-01 expires at 00:00:00 UTC on 2024-01-01.